ChrisHardie/strikebase/README.md

 ### Description

-Custom theme for StrikeBase, a repository of people & projects.
+Custom theme for Strikebase, a repository of people & projects.

 ### Installation